 LARSEN & ERIKSEN offers minimalist watches designed with a distinctly Scandinavian aesthetic.
 Scandinavian design and Swiss part movements are the core building blocks of our wristwatches.
 We strive to create minimalist watches for men and women that will not only provide excellent punctuality but will also serve as an aesthetic design element.

-From time to time we get asked if minimalism is the opposite of the excessive maximalism?
-If so, what does it stand for?
-How does minimalist philosophy influence the world of design?
-Moreover, is Scandinavian design equivalent to minimalist design?
-What do they have in common and what not?
 We have done some research and we invite you to dig into the world of minimalist and also Scandinavian design - the definition, history and concept characteristics.
 If we break it down to a definition in linguistic terms, according to the Cambridge Online Dictionary:

 DEFINITION OF 'MINIMALISM' BY CAMBRIDGE ONLINE DICTIONARY

 Very often we hear the words “simplicity, setting the limits, avoiding all the extras, bare minimum” and so on when it comes to defining a minimalist approach.
 Let's delve deeper and clarify the minimalist concept, and its common misconceptions.
 We'll take you on a journey through the history of minimalism and its principles.
 Furthermore, we'll explore why Danish and, more broadly, Scandinavian design is often labeled as minimalist.